 Academic and Institutional Leadership

-The coordinator of the inter university chair in Fluid Dynamical Systems is Rui A. P. Perdigão, Chair Professor in Physics of Complex Systems, Chair of the Meteoceanics Institute for Complex System Science and Dean of the associated Doctoral School.
+The founder and head of the interuniversity chair in Fluid Dynamical Systems is Rui Alexandre Pita Perdigão, Chair Professor in Physics of Complex Systems and Climate Dynamics, Head of the Meteoceanics Institute for Complex System Science and Director of the associated Doctoral School, headquartered in Vienna, Austria, and with presences across Europe and North America, articulated through the recently established North Atlantic Climate Centre that he also chairs.

 Moreover, Rui Perdigão also serves as Editor in international journals including Earth System Dynamics (European Geosciences Union) and sits at scientific councils and advisory panels from diverse international research and funding institutions.